aspose-barcode/Aspose.BarCode-Documentation/phpjava/getting-started/installation/_index.md

 **2 Download from Company WebSite**

 Download zip archive from <a href="https://releases.aspose.com/barcode/php/" target="_blank">Aspose Company website</a>.
 This archive contains
-- folder `doc` with `aspose-barcode-php-25.5-javadoc.zip` which is the compressed API Docs
+- doc/ — includes aspose-barcode-php-25.5-javadoc.zip, a compressed version of the API docs
-- folder `licence` that contains `End User License Agreement` and `Third Party Licenses` describing files
+- license/ — contains the End User License Agreement and Third Party Licenses
-- folder `lib` that contains PHP files and JAR file of product
+- lib/ — includes PHP source files and the product JAR file
-- folder `bin` that contains scripts for launch Java server
+- bin/ — includes scripts for launching the Java server
-- README.md
+- README.md — general instructions

-You may copy content of lib folder to suitable folder in your application like `barcode-lib` and copy `bin` folder to your application.
-Correct the command line in the scripts depending on where you situated the lib files.
-For example like:
+You may copy the contents of the lib/ folder into a suitable directory in your application (e.g., barcode-lib) and the bin/ folder as well.
+Then, update the command lines in the scripts to reflect your folder structure, for example:
 ```cmd
 set JAR_PATH=%SCRIPT_DIR%..\barcode-lib\aspose-barcode-php-25.5.jar
 ```